 - How much do you sleep at night?
 Does it change over time?

-- Do you go through periods when you take risks you wouldn't normally take, such as unsafe sex or unwise, spontaneous financial decisions?
+- Do you go through periods when you take risks that you wouldn't normally take, such as unsafe sex or unwise, spontaneous financial decisions?

 - What, if anything, seems to improve your symptoms?